skrey/yellow-extensions/features/gallery/README.md

 The extension uses [PhotoSwipe v4.1.2](https://github.com/dimsemenov/photoswipe) by Dmitry Semenov.
 It's licensed under [MIT license](https://opensource.org/licenses/MIT).

-## How to configure image captions
+## How to add image captions

-The image captions can be configured in file `system/settings/text.ini`.
+The image captions can be added to file `system/settings/text.ini`.
 You can define the text setting here, for example a short text that is displayed below the image.
 See example below.

 ## Example